cloudninedigital/cnd-python-template/README.md

 # How use the ETL template

+## 0. Local environment setup
+Before starting this flow, please make sure that you have your environment locally setup properly to be able to go through the steps described:

+* A functioning WSL (Windows Subsystem Linux) Ubuntu environment
+* Pycharm installed and opened through WSL

+If you don't have these ready in your system, talk to a senior+ consultant to get this up and running (currently, we don't have a wiki page yet explaining the process).

 ## 1. Starting a new repository from this template

 > **DO NOT FORK** this is meant to be used from **[Use this template](https://github.com/cloudninedigital/cnd-etl-template/generate)** feature.